 Including indirect and induced impacts, for every $1.00 spent in manufacturing, there is a total impact of $2.60 to the overall U.S. economy.
 This figure represents one of the largest sectoral multipliers in the economy.
 In addition, for every one worker in manufacturing, 4.4 workers are added in the overall U.S. economy, including indirect and induced impacts, and for every $1.00 earned in direct labor income in the manufacturing sector, $3.75 in labor income earned is added to the overall U.S. economy.
 (Source: NAM calculations using 2021 IMPLAN data)

 In 2021, manufacturing workers in the United States earned $95,990 on average, including pay and benefits.
 Workers in all private nonfarm industries earned $81,308 on average.
-Looking specifically at wages, average hourly earnings of production and nonsupervisory workers in manufacturing rose 0.3% to $25.61 in December, up 5.0% from one year ago, continuing to be a highly elevated pace despite some easing from earlier in the year.
-For their part, manufacturers continued to cite difficulties in attracting and retaining workers.
-For all manufacturing employees, average hourly earnings were $31.36 in December 2022, up 3.7% from $30.35 one year earlier.
+Looking specifically at wages, the average hourly earnings of production and nonsupervisory workers in manufacturing rose 0.4% to $26.59 in August, with 5.7% growth over the past 12 months.
+This continues to point to a solid overall labor market, with wages rising very strongly despite signs that manufacturing hiring has softened year to date.
+For all manufacturing employees, average hourly earnings were $32.61 in August, up 5.0% year-over-year.
 (Sources: Bureau of Economic Analysis and Bureau of Labor Statistics)

 Manufacturers have one of the highest percentages of workers who are eligible for health benefits provided by their employer.
 Indeed, 91% of manufacturing employees were eligible for health insurance benefits in 2022, according to the Kaiser Family Foundation.
 This is significantly higher than the 78% average for all firms.
 Of those who are eligible, 81% participate in their employer’s plans (i.e., the take-up rate).
 State and local government (89%), transportation, communications and utilities (85%) and finance (83%) had higher take-up rates in 2022.
 Meanwhile, the average annual cost of a family health care plan for a family of four in manufacturing was $21,852 in 2022.
 (Source: Kaiser Family Foundation)